open-amt-cloud-toolkit/mps/docs/index.md

 * Connect to an activated AMT device

 ## Overview of the Management Presence Server (MPS)
-The Management Presence Server is a cloud agnostic micro-service that enables Intel&reg; AMT-based platforms connectng over the
+MPS is cloud agnostic microservice that enables Intel AMT-based platforms connecting over the Internet to connect securely to manageability consoles.
 The image below is a representation of using MPS server connected to an activated AMT device.

 [![mps](assets/images/mpsdiagram_final.png)](assets/images/mpsdiagram_final.png)